 The Saints are primarily a “weekends-only” activity with rehearsals, and events that are each very important to the organization.
 On rehearsal weekends, we generally practice from 9am – 5pm on Saturdays, and 10am – 5pm on Sundays, with lunch and dinner breaks included.
 Rehearsal weekends are scheduled about every 3-4 weeks during winter and spring, and become more frequent in the summer months.
-From mid-June until Labor Day weekend most every weekend is filled with rehearsal, travel and or competitions with at least one mid-season scheduled vacation block for family and friends to enjoy some off time..
-At least one of our trips require we leave on Thursday night for travel.
+From mid-June until Labor Day weekend most every weekend is filled with rehearsal, travel and or competitions with at least one mid-season scheduled weeklong vacation block for family and friends to enjoy some off time.
+At least two of our trips require we leave on Thursday night for travel.
 It’s a large time commitment but the rewards are great as you make friends and memories that will last a life time!

 What if I have a school conflict during camps or summer performances?